python/devguide/developer-workflow/psrt.rst

 Reports enter the system through ``security@python.org`` or on a project GitHub Security Advisory (GHSA) ticketing system.
-For projects that use GHSA, reports to ``security@python.org`` should have reporters `re-open their report using GHSA`_.
+For projects that use GHSA, reports to ``security@python.org`` should have reporters :ref:`re-open their report using GHSA <submit-using-ghsa>`.

 .. raw:: html
    :file: ../_static/psrt-coordinator-report.html

-.. _re-open their report using GHSA: #submit-using-github-security-advisories

 New report in GitHub Security Advisories (GHSA)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~